quidphp/site/README.md

 ## Included
 **QuidPHP/Site** comes bundled with the following front-end package:
-- [tinymce/tinymce](https://github.com/tinymce/tinymce) - TinyMCE - The popular web-based WYSIWYG editor
+- [facebook/react](https://github.com/facebook/react) - React - A flexible JavaScript library for building user interfaces

 ## Comment
 **QuidPHP/Site** code is commented and all methods are explained.
 However, most of the comments are currently written in French.